Prodis

 The model proposes.
 The backend executes.

 Break question-answering into granular, schema-validated steps, and a non-deterministic task becomes an almost-deterministic one.
 The model interprets language at the seams; bounded, typed code owns the rest.
+The answer record shows the explicit inputs from the user, derived inputs from resolvers, implicit inputs from runtime context, and each step used to reach the final answer.
 Synthesis happens only after evidence is sufficient — and the system can refuse.

 "How did her Q3 numbers compare to last quarter?"

-04 Derive Python: totals, deltas, comparison — deterministic
+04 Derive Typed computation: totals, delta, comparison — deterministic

 "Alice's Q3 sales were 12% lower than Q2."

-If evidence breaks "her"3 staff matches · answer withheld · asks: "Which staff member exactly?"
+If resolution fails resolve_entity("Alice", Staff)3 matches · answer withheld · asks: "Which Alice exactly?"

 § 03